StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 - You’ll be asked to allow installing the plug-in for all users on behalf of your organisation

 - Select the checkbox **Consent on behalf of your organisation** and click **Accept** if you agree

+If you don’t select the checkbox, only you (and not all users) will see the plug-in.

 - Enter **Skribble API credentials** (username and API key) to finish the setup